tpiaggio/serverless/README.md

 Lesson that consisted on explaining firebase security and firebase emulator.

+### react/firebase-functions

+Lesson that consisted on explaining Firebase Cloud Functions and Cloud Storage.

 ### flutter/Firebase-Auth

 Lesson that consisted on explaining firebase authentication & app distribution.